KarolienPas/hello-world/README.md

 ## hello-world
-Just a place to store ideas and stuff
+Just a place to store ideas and stuff!